A New Season, A New List of Reasons to Visit Yorktown!

-Due to the closure of numerous streets in town for the festivities, the Trolley will run from the Battlefield Visitor Center to the American Revolution Museum at Yorktown from 11 a.m. to roughly 1 p.m., via the Colonial Parkway.
-It will resume its regular route once the parade has ended and traffic has cleared out of town, with service running until 5 p.m.
+Due to the closure of numerous streets in town for the Yorktown Day festivities, the Trolley will run from the Battlefield Visitor Center to American Revolution Museum at Yorktown from 10 a.m. to roughly 1 p.m. on a modified route.
+It will resume its regular stops once the parade has ended and traffic has cleared out of town, with service running until 5 p.m.

 Yorktown Day Market

 Saturday, October 19, 8 a.m. to 3 p.m.

 As we celebrate Yorktown Day, Yorktown Market Days (8 a.m. to 12 p.m.) will be filled with vendors, artists, and food trucks selling their traditional products such as fresh produce, meats, vegetables, baked goods, and special Yorktown items.

 USS Yorktown Visit